 Rolex Coastal Race

+Depending on the weather, the race will begin in Marsamxett Harbour, head towards the Island of Gozo and return past Comino.
 The course of the above coastal race may be altered depending on weather conditions.
 Final isntructions for the coastal race will be given during the Coastal Race Briefing.